Kalif Raymond Player Prop Bets for NFL Week 7 | Detroit vs. Los Angeles 10/24/2021

 Matchup vs. Los Angeles

-- The 285.5 passing yards the Rams allow per game makes them the NFL's 23rd-ranked pass defense this season.
+- The 285.5 yards per game the Rams are allowing through the air makes them the NFL's 23rd-ranked pass defense.

-- With six passing TDs allowed this season, the Rams defense is ranked fourth in the league.
+- At 1.0 passing TDs conceded per game, the Rams defense is ranked fourth in the league.

 Recent Performances

-- In last week's matchup with the Bengals, Raymond caught six passes for 37 yards while being targeted seven times.
+- Against the Bengals last week, Raymond was targeted seven times and racked up 37 yards on six receptions.

-- Raymond has hauled in nine passes (15 targets) for 83 yards (27.7 per game) and has two touchdowns in his last three games.
+- Raymond's nine catches have gotten him 83 yards (27.7 per game) and two touchdowns over his last three outings.
+He was targeted 15 times.

 Raymond's Detroit Teammates